Course navigation

 Automatic dispatch

-When a task matches the agent's description, Claude Code will invoke it automatically — you don't need to name it explicitly.
+When a task matches the agent's description, Claude Code invokes it automatically — you do not need to name it explicitly.

 > We're about to deploy.
 Is the latest migration safe to run?